 Our Work Week

-All lodge-based employees are offered a monthly salary that’s calculated on an hourly wage in compliance with the State of Alaska’s wage and hour requirements to include a 12-hour workday.
+All lodge-based employees are offered a monthly salary that’s calculated on an hourly wage in compliance with the State of Alaska’s wage and hour requirements to include a 10 or 12-hour workday.

 We have plenty of fun and employees leave with new friends and lifelong memories.
 What we really need is a committed team member who can fully focus on the lodge and work at hand.
 This is not a good job for someone who wants to tour Alaska or have a great deal of private time.